- City Officials

 Due to COVID-19 and the closure of our City Hall Development Permit Center, we are experiencing longer than usual response and processing times for service requests by phone and email.
 We apologize for any inconvenience and appreciate your patience.

-WHERE: Long Beach Civic Center Plaza, 411 W. Ocean Blvd.
-Tables and signs will be posted.
+LOCATION: Long Beach Civic Center Plaza, 411 W. Ocean Blvd.

 For more information or to schedule an appointment, please call 562.570.7648 (PMIT) during business hours.